The following is from the UCSC Extension course description and registration webpage:

 - Other requisites may be approved in advance by the instructor.

 Hands-on exploration of certain technologies is an essential part of this course.
-For these activities, students will need access to the following minimum tools:
+For these activities, students will need access to the following minimum tools, as listed below:

-- A computer with: A PC with Windows 10 or above, a Mac with macOS 10.14 Mohave or above, or a Chromebook with latest Chrome OS.
+- A computer: A PC with Windows 10 or above, a Mac with macOS 10.15 (Catalina) or above, or a Chromebook with latest Chrome OS.

 - The Google Chrome browser or Microsoft Edge browser.

-- A personal Google account (recommended: Google account specifically created for use with this course).
+- A personal Google account (recommended: new Google account specifically created for use with this course).

-- The ability to download and install free and trial software, especially Chrome extensions.
+- Need the ability (permissions) to download and install free and trial software, especially Chrome extensions.
 Specific titles to be provided in class.